Grislow/KnowledgeBase/javascript/md/es5.md

 ```

 ### Unicode
-The Javascript [RTE](/resources/glossary.md#runtime-environment) translates all strings to UTF-16 [code units](/resources/glossary.md#code-unit).
+The JavaScript [RTE](/resources/glossary.md#runtime-environment) translates all strings to UTF-16 [code units](/resources/glossary.md#code-unit).
 What appears to be a single character can be comprised of several code units.

 This is important to remember when working with:
 * [regular expressions](#regular-expressions)